rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

     lsof

-Accessing A Running Multi-Node Slurm Batch job
+Accessing a Running Multi-Node Slurm Batch job
 ==============================================

 In the scenario you are running a multi-node Slurm job you can use ``squeue`` to see the nodes your job is using: